ericcong/FileDepot/README.md

   If the locker doesn't exist, then return status code of 404.

 ## Storage Backend
-FileDepot is driven by Amazon AWS, specifically S3 and DynamoDB.
+FileDepot is driven by Amazon AWS's S3 and DynamoDB.
 The following describes the operations done in the storage backend when the APIs are called.
 During the deployment, we should first specify a bucket in S3 for FileDepot to work on.
 In the following discussion we will use this bucket as the root, denoted as `/`.

-Also during the deployment, there should be two folders created in this bucket, which contain locked and unlocked Lockers correspondingly.
-Denote them as `/locked/`, and `/unlocked/`.

-We also need a DynamoDB table, which records the states of Lockers.
+We also need a DynamoDB table, which records the states of Lockers, denoted as `db`.

-TODO: Atomic operations

 - `POST /locker`:
-  1. Generates a UUID denoted as `$uuid`, then creates the folder `/unlocked/$uuid/`.
+  1. Generates a UUID denoted as `$uuid`, then creates the folder `/$uuid/`.
 Use `$uuid` as the Locker's ID.
   2. Creates the DynamoDB record for the Locker.
-  3. Generates a presigned POST with S3's API for `/unlocked/$uuid/`, with the conditions specified in the request.
+  3. Generates a presigned POST with S3's API for `/$uuid/`, with the conditions specified in the request.
   4. Constructs the Locker entity with the returning presigned uploading URL and fields information, and stores it in the DynamoDB record of this Locker.
   5. Returns the JSON representation of the Locker entity.

 - `PUT /lockers/:id`:
-  1. If `/unlocked/$uid/$id/` exists, then moves `/unlocked/$id/` to `/locked/$id/`.
-  2. Updates the DynamoDB record of this Locker accordingly.
+  1. Retrieve the DynamoDB record of Locker #`id` from `db`.
-  3. Generates a presigned URL with S3's API for `/locked/$id/`, with the valid time specified in the request.
-  4. Constructs the Locker entity with the returning presigned downloading URL, and save it in the DynamoDB record of this Locker.
+  2. If `force == True`, then compute the new expiration timestamp by adding old expiration timestamp and the requested extension seconds, and generate a new presigned POST.
+  3. If `force == False`, then only extend when the locker expires, by adding the current timestamp and the requested extension seconds.
+If the locker's expiration time is extended, then generate new presigned POST, otherwise not.
-  4. Returns the JSON representation of the Locker entity.
+  4. Update and return the JSON representation of the Locker entity accordingly.

 - `GET /lockers/:id`:
   1. Looks up this Locker in the DynamoDB.
   2. Constructs the JSON representation of the Locker entity according to the record.
+  3. Check the files in `/$id/`, if any of them doesn't exist in the `content` list, then create the presigned URL for it, and add it into the `content` list.
+  4. If any of the files' downloading link expires, then re-generate the presigned link, and update the Locker entity.
   3. Returns the Locker entity.

 - `DELETE /lockers/:id`:
-  1. Deletes both `/unlocked/$id/` and `/locked/$id/`.
+  1. Deletes `/$id/`.
   2. Deletes the DynamoDB record of this Locker.

-- `GET /lockers`: Just iterate all Lockers in the DynamoDB table that belong to the current App.
+- `GET /lockers`: Just iterate all Lockers in the DynamoDB table that belong to the current user.
+  If there's querystring, then set the query conditions accordingly.

 ## References
 http://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-HTTPPOSTConstructPolicy.html